11 Pattern Matching

 Cross-validation involves several steps.
 The data is randomly divided into \(k\) equal-sized chunks (folds).
 For each fold, the model is trained on \(k-1\) folds and tested on the remaining fold.
 This process is repeated \(k\) times, ensuring each fold is used for testing once.
 The performance of the model is evaluated on each fold using a chosen metric, such as accuracy, precision, recall, or F1 score.
 The average of the performance metrics across all k folds is reported as the final estimate of the model’s performance.

 A common choice for \(k\) is 5 or 10.
-When \(K=n\), this is known as leave-one-out cross-validation.
+When \(k=n\) (where \(n\) is the sample size), this is known as leave-one-out cross-validation.
 This method can be computationally expensive but is less likely to overfit the data.
 Stratified cross-validation ensures that each fold contains approximately the same proportion of each class as in the entire dataset.
 This is important for imbalanced datasets where one class is significantly larger than the others.

 Notice, that cross-validation requires re-training the model multiple times, which can be computationally expensive.
 Thus, for large datasets, we typically prefer simple train-test split.
 However, for small datasets, cross-validation can provide a more robust estimate of the model’s performance.

 Either method is limited to evaluating the model’s performance on data that is available to the modeler.
 What if we start using our model on data that is different from the training and test sets?
-Unlike in physics, when a model represents a law that is universal, in data science, we are dealing with data that is generated by a process that is not necessarily universal.
+Unlike physics, where models often represent universal laws, data science deals with data generated by processes that may vary across contexts.
 For example, if we are building a model to predict the price of a house, we can train and test the model on data from a specific city.
 However, if we start using the model to predict the price of a house in a different city, the model might not perform as well.
 This is because the data from the new city might be different from the data used to train and test the model.
 This is known as the problem of generalization.
 It refers to the ability of a model to perform well on data that is different from the training and test sets.

 Evaluation Metrics for Regression